 Do you have questions about a "challenging" project leading to your team losing momentum or purpose?

-Let's find out how to respond to complex or unusual situations together with your team.
+Let's work together to find solutions to the complex or unusual situations your team encounters.

 Expert in collaborative methods, focused on process and group dynamics.
 Therefore, a facilitator is responsible for designing and conducting collaborative work processes to help a group be productive and achieve its workshop objectives.
 A facilitator may use coaching exercises in the design and conduct of a facilitation workshop (e.g., the Walt Disney model for boosting creativity).

 Expert in the emotional springs of a group and its ability to give and receive feedback, a coach focuses on the quality of relationship with oneself and others in the group.
 A coach stimulates a group to improve its performance and communication.
 Sharing feedback is part of his role, unlike the facilitator.

 Expert in pedagogy and the learning process. a trainer is responsible for transmitting content to each participant, and the individual and collective dynamics to help everyone learn.

 A team building activity can be a step before a facilitation workshop or an activity in the workshop.
 It allows a group of people who know each other – or not – to become a group, to develop the team spirit they do not yet have, and to create links between members.
 Team building also acts on the exchange and collaboration within a group.